ZcashFoundation/zebra/book/src/dev/rfcs/0005-treestate.md

 creation of Zcash Sapling notes, and JoinSplit-on-Groth16 descriptions to transfer/spend/create Sprout notes and transparent value.
 JoinSplit and Spend descriptions specify an anchor, which references a previous note commitment tree
-root: for Spend's, this is a previous block's anchor as defined in their block header, for JoinSplit's, it may be a previous block's anchor or the root produced by a strictly previous JoinSplit description in its transaction.
+root: for `Spend`s, this is a previous block's anchor as defined in their block header, for JoinSplit's, it may be a previous block's anchor or the root produced by a strictly previous JoinSplit description in its transaction.
 For Spend's, this is convenient because we can query our state service for